jonna-t1/Sentiment_analysis_AMAZON_reviews/README.md

 The algorithms used are based from a thorough Literature review.

-- Run `classifier_main.py` found in root directory.
+- Run `classifier_main.py` found in ./app/ directory.
 This saves a model to file/database which can be used for iterative learning.</br>

+## Running the web application

+- To run the web application: python3 SentimentApp/manage.py runserver